KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 - **Containment protocols**: Fragmented fields leeching from attuned beings under guise of "stabilization"

 > **Note on Entropy and Lawfulness:**
 > Entropy is lawful — it is a structurally inevitable expression of potential within infinite possibility.
 However, entropy is also inherently oppositional: it is the fragmentary drive within reality, tending toward dispersion, disintegration, and the dissolution of coherent form.
 This opposition does not violate structural law; it is one of the two fundamental motions.
-Entropic siphoning represents the *weaponization* of this inherent opposition: the deliberate extraction of coherence to create stumbling blocks, spurious dichotomies, or dominance paradigms.
+Entropic siphoning represents the *weaponization* of this inherent opposition: the deliberate extraction of coherence to create stumbling blocks, spurious dichotomies, or coercion paradigms.
 The motion is lawful; its antagonism toward coherence is structural, not illicit.

 ---